What’s next for Score in 2023

 All contributions are welcome.
 Playing around with the tool and providing feedback, engaging in discussions or simply sharing your questions with us is a huge help.
 If you’re interested in testing or adopting Score with your team we’re open to supporting you with the onboarding and integration of the tool.

 We’re excited to move things forward together with you and the rest of the community in 2023.
 It’ll be great to see where we’ll stand at the end of this quarter and year.
-If there’s something you’d like to discuss, drop in during our weekly office hours on Slack every Monday between 4 and 5pm CET.
+If there’s something you’d like to discuss, drop in during our monthly community meetings.
 See you there!

 Happy 2023!